dakota-kallas/DeskThing-GitHub/README.md

 ## Usage

-1. Upon starting the loading that app onto your DeskThing, you should get a view of all things sports!
+1. Upon starting the loading that app onto your DeskThing, you should get a view prompting you to configure you Settings.
    - Navigate to `Settings` to enter your desired configuration.
 2. The app will fetch the data for your:
    - User Account